kexiZeroing/kexiZeroing.github.io/src/blog/inspirations.md

 Timebox it.
 Rotate it.
 Turn it into artifacts: docs, templates, automation.
 And make it legible as impact, not as personality trait.

 Priceless and invisible is a dangerous combination for your career.

+## Social media rewards hype, not good content. by Brad Traversy

+It rewards what’s sensationalized: things that go viral, things that make people mad, things that scare people.
+So naturally those are the voices that get pushed and sound the loudest.

+These are the 3 culprits I see every day:

+1. The AI over-hypers.
+Every time I opened social media I saw the same posts: "Claude just killed every business that does X" and "SaaS is cooked because of tool Y".
+Let me give you a hint, these guys don't know anything.
+They're there to make noise and get any attention they can get.
+2. The AI influencers who get paid to make content, test tools, and move on are not actual experts or daily users of the tools they are marketing.
+So when you see one person talking about new tools every day, they are just scratching the surface and posting it online.
+3. The person selling AI tools: The most recent (and the worst example I've seen) is Replit CEO saying that not knowing how to code is an advantage.
+Just remember, these guys are selling AI products and benefit from you buying their tools.
+They don't represent the reality of the industry.